OME-Zarr

 # Note here that 'parse_url' can parse both remote and local urls.

-Note that ome-zarr-py uses the term ‘node’ for different zarr groups
+Note that ome-zarr-py uses the term ‘node’ for different zarr groups and reads them in a flat list.

 Print the node information per resolution level: